 Give your guests something stunning to scrawl their names on by designing a piece of graphic art.
 Want roses, branches, birds, hearts, even an anchor or two?
 Find them all in the Graphics tab, or click Your own and bring in any image your lil’ loved-crazed heart desires.
 For this look, we used Vintage Blossoms and jazzed ’em up with selection from Labels.

 Don’t forget the date

 Avoid missing anniversaries with a signing space that displays the date of your “I do’s” as well as your guests’ John Hancocks.
 Open your photos (those engagement shots, perhaps?) in Collage and use the Ducks in a Row layout to line ‘em up just right.
 Click Edit in the top toolbar to open your collage in the Editor, where you can add the numerals that make up your wedding date.

 This amusing way to keep track of attendees only requires text, a sense of humor, and a few ____s.
 Start with a blank canvas in Design, and add your text, one line at a time.
 Apply just enough patience to line all of your elements up, and presto!
 You’re ready for printing.

 Tips: To make sure each line of text goes to the full width of the graphic, grab a corner handle and let the font size change as you drag the text box to the left and then the right margin.
 When you’ve got the line width perfect, you can adjust vertical placement by using up and down arrows on your keyboard.
-For horizontal lines, use a rectangular Geometric overlay, and skinny it up so it’s just a few pixels high.
+For horizontal lines, use a rectangular Geometric graphic, and skinny it up so it’s just a few pixels high.
 Boom!
 To make an empty box for drawing, choose a rectangle in Geometric, and change Color 2 on the palette to Transparent.